keijiro/ColorSuite/README.md

 #### HDR rendering and linear lighting

-The ColorSuite shader is designed to work for any configuration, but specially optimized for the combination of the HDR rendering and the linear lighting.
-It's recommended to use with these options.
+The ColorSuite shader is designed to work for any configuration, but specially optimized for the combination of HDR rendering and linear lighting.
+It's recommended to enable these options.

 #### Use dithering if banding

-Dithering is used to avoid color banding which occurs only with very low contrast gradients (see the example below).
-In other words, it should be turned off unless there is noticeable banding.
+Dithering is used to avoid color banding, which occurs only with very low contrast gradients (see the example below).
+In other words, it should be turned off if no banding is present.

 ![Dither][Dither]